check-spelling-sandbox/keybase-client/go/notes/modules.md

     go mod edit -replace github.com/keybase/go-jsonw=../go-jsonw

-This command modifies the `go.mod` file, be sure to remove it before commiting or merging.
+This command modifies the `go.mod` file, be sure to remove it before committing or merging.

 ### Using a forked dependency